GSA/piv-guides/pages/template-2.md

 # Structuring Your Guide and Using Markdown

 To help structure your guide and use Markdown syntax, use the following template.
-To use this template:

 1. Go to the heading entitled: **Template with Markdown Syntax**.
 From there, copy the text up to **Template Ends Here**.
 2. Go to your new Page's top right-hand-side and click on the **pencil** symbol (content writing and editing mode).